garronej/evt/README.md

         console.assert(error instanceof EvtError.Timeout);
         //Error can be of two type:
-        //  -EvtError.Timeout if the timeout delay way reached.
+        //  -EvtError.Timeout if the timeout delay was reached.
         //  -EvtError.Detached if the handler was detached before
         //  the promise returned by waitFor have resolved.